Meet Our Team

 How can we assist you in your career development process?

-The mission of the Bates Career Development Center (BCDC) is to partner with Bates students and alumni, faculty and staff, and recruiters to deliver exemplary career-related services including career coaching and exploration, skill-building and training.
+The mission of the Bates Center for Purposeful Work is to partner with Bates students and alumni, faculty and staff, and recruiters to deliver exemplary career-related services including career coaching and exploration, skill-building and training.

-The BCDC is committed to working closely with students and alumni through individual and personalized career exploration at every stage to achieve the following:
+The Center for Purposeful Work is committed to working closely with students and alumni through individual and personalized career exploration at every stage to achieve the following:

 - Respect and support individual interests and goals throughout the career development process